This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Before you start cooking, make sure to read the entire recipe, including the Ingredient Notes section, and examine the process photos.
-This detailed guide will help you understand how the recipe unfolds, ensuring your oatmeal raisin cookies turn out perfect every time.
-All the information you need is found within the body of this recipe post, so don’t miss a thing!
+• Before you start baking, read the entire recipe, including the Ingredient Notes section, and check out the process photos.
+This detailed guide will help you understand each step, ensuring your oatmeal raisin cookies turn out perfectly.
+All the information you need is right here in the recipe post, so make sure you don’t miss anything!

-• Accurate Flour Measurement: Getting the flour measurement right is crucial.
+• Accurate Flour Measurement: Properly measuring flour is crucial.
 Stir the flour in its container first.
 Use a spoon to lightly heap flour into a measuring cup, then level it off with a straight-edged knife.
-Avoid scooping directly with the cup as it compacts the flour, causing you to add more than needed.
+Avoid scooping directly with the cup, as this compacts the flour and can cause you to use more than needed.

-• Cookie Sheet Prep: Opt for a baking mat or parchment paper to line your cookie sheet.
-Avoid greasing the sheet with butter or oil spray, as it can make your cookies spread too much.
+• Cookie Sheet Prep: Line your cookie sheet with a baking mat or parchment paper.
+Avoid greasing the sheet with butter or oil spray, as this can make your cookies spread too much.

-• Watch the Baking Time: Keep an eye on those cookies.
-Take them out as soon as the edges start to brown lightly.
-Overbaking is a no-go.
+• Watch the Baking Time: Keep a close eye on your cookies.
+Take them out as soon as the edges start to lightly brown.
+Overbaking will lead to dry cookies.

 • Even Dough Distribution: Use a cookie scoop that holds around 2 to 2.5 tablespoons of dough for uniform cookies.
-You should get about 4-5 cookies using this measure.
+This measure should yield about 4-5 cookies.

-• Chocolate Chip Variation: If raisins aren’t your thing, swap them out for an equal amount of chocolate chips to make oatmeal chocolate chip cookies.
+• Chocolate Chip Variation: If you’re not a fan of raisins, swap them out for an equal amount of chocolate chips to make delicious oatmeal chocolate chip cookies.

 oatmeal raisin cookies on a black tray next to a glass of milk.